-The Living SEB Project: A Living Database for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills
+The Living SEB Skills Project: A Living Resource for Review and Meta-Analysis of Social, Emotional, and Behavioral Skills

-Tommaso Feraco and Gerardo Pellegrino
+Tommaso Feraco, Margherita Calderan, and Gerardo Pellegrino

 Department of General Psychology, University of Padova